Object-Aware Cropping for Self-Supervised Learning: Analysis of Self-Supervised Learning methods on the OpenImages Dataset

 \textbf{Can cropping on ground truth objects help?} We see from column 4 of Table \ref{tab:openimages_analysis} that using random cropping on ground truth object boxes does not help reduce the performance gap either.
 As we show later in Section\ref{sec:model} that learning from both object and context is important for learning semantic information on multi-object datasets.

 \textbf{Varying the lower scale of random resized crop:} MoCo-v2 (\cite{chen2020improved}) used scene crops whose size was chosen from a uniform distribution ranging from $20\%$ to $100\%$ of the ImageNet image size ($384 \times 384$).
-Since OpenImages images are bigger and objects generally occupy a smaller fraction compared to ImageNet, we vary the lower bound for scene crops to measure the impact.
+Since OHMS images are bigger and objects generally occupy a smaller fraction compared to ImageNet, we vary the lower bound for scene crops to measure the impact.
 The last six columns of Table \ref{tab:openimages_analysis} shows that varying the range of scene crop is insufficient to close the performance gap.

 We conclude that the performance gap between supervised training and SSL training is likely due to the data augmentation, rather than characteristics of the image distribution.
-Further analysis experiments are provided in the supplementary (Sec \ref{sec:analysis_openimages_more}).
+Further analysis experiments are provided in the appendix (Sec D).